ebeneliason/easy-pattern/README.md

 ![Translucent Waterfall 100% Example Zoomed](images/waterfall-100@3x.gif)

 You can also change the dither type used by setting the `ditherType` property.
-Here's what it looks like with `graphics.image.kDitherTypeDiagonalLine` instead.
+Here's what it looks like with `graphics.image.kDitherTypeDiagonalLine`.

 ![Translucent Waterfall Diagonal Dither Example Zoomed](images/waterfall-75-diagonal@3x.gif)

 ### Animated Patterns

-You can also specify an `imagetable` for your pattern, enabling the pattern itself to animate, in addition to any easing effects added by `EasyPattern`.
+You can specify an `imagetable` for your pattern, enabling the pattern itself to animate in addition to any easing effects added by `EasyPattern`.
 First, here's what that looks like without any easing applied.
 Note the `tickDuration`, which indicates how long to display each frame in the sequence:

 **Demo Swatch Name:** `dashing`